 |Early Druid Bone-fire|

 Recent archaeological evidence suggests that Druids committed cannibalism and ritual human sacrifice.
-And the manner of which human bones have been discovered suggests this occurred on a wide scale, such as described, "...mass of bone that was just dumped in a mass like broken up Weetabix at the bottom of this pit,"
+And the manner of which human bones have been discovered suggests that events occurred on a wide scale, such as described, "...mass of bone that was just dumped in a mass like broken up Weetabix at the bottom of this pit,"

 According to a Digital Journal post, Wicca is America's fastest growing religion.
 Based on past research, Wicca grew an average annual growth of 143% for the period 1990 to 2001.
 According to The Statesman Anne Elizabeth Wynn claims "The two most recent American Religious Identification Surveys declare Wicca, one form of paganism, as the fastest growing spiritual identification in America".
 The "Free Press Release Distribution Service" claims Wicca is one of the fastest growing religions in the United States as well."
 OK, now guess what one of the most popular holiday dates for Wiccans is?
 You guessed it, October 31.